MicrosoftDocs/winrt-related/winrt-related-src/schemas/appinstallerschema/element-s2-dependencies.md

 ## Description

-efines the dependency packages that are required for successful deployment of the related set.
+Defines the dependency packages that are required for successful deployment of the related set.
 This element is optional. (s2:Dependencies)

 ## Element Hierarchy